Judge Configuration

 YAML Configuration

-Create judges.yaml
+Create judges.yaml:

 Prompt File

-with template variables:
+Create prompt.md with template variables:

 ## Instructions: